cselab/optimal-testing/README.md

 5. Evaluate the model at the samples you took from steps 2,3,4 or at uniformly distributed samples `mpirun -n 16 ./samples.py --case X --samples 100` This will produce 100x100 samples.
 They will be stored in directory caseX, X=1,2,3 in multiple files.
-6. Go back to the root directory, or login again if you fell asleep when nested sampling was running.
+6. Go back to the root directory.
    `cd ..`
-7. Run the optimal sensor placement
+7. Run the optimal test allocation
    `mpirun -n 128 ./run-sequential.py --nSensors 3 --path './nested-sampling/caseX' --Ny 100 --Ntheta 100 --case X`
     where X=1,2,3